Kim Cattrall, Sarah Jessica Parker: 'Sex and the City' Drama Timeline

-Kim Cattrall's 'And Just Like That' Season 2 Casting: Timeline of Her Drama With Sarah Jessica Parker & 'SATC'
+Kim Cattrall Speaks Out on Her 'And Just Like That' Cameo: Timeline of Her Drama With Sarah Jessica Parker

 Sarah Jessica Parker Opens Up About 'Painful' Public Feud With K…